THE UNIVERSITY of EDINBURGH

 Timetable Timetable

-Learning and Teaching activities (Further Info) Total Hours: 200 ( Lecture Hours 22, Supervised Practical/Workshop/Studio Hours 40, Fieldwork Hours 4, Feedback/Feedforward Hours 1, Summative Assessment Hours 2, Programme Level Learning and Teaching Hours 4, Directed Learning and Independent Learning Hours 127 )
+Learning and Teaching activities (Further Info) Total Hours: 200 ( Lecture Hours 15, Supervised Practical/Workshop/Studio Hours 25.5, Fieldwork Hours 4, External Visit Hours 7, Feedback/Feedforward Hours 1, Summative Assessment Hours 2, Programme Level Learning and Teaching Hours 4, Directed Learning and Independent Learning Hours 141 )

-Additional Information (Assessment) Tribes or Traits Report (coursework) 60%
+Additional Information (Assessment) Tribes or Traits Assessment (50%)

 Feedback We will provide written feedback on all assessed work.
 Please feel free to discuss this feedback further with the relevant members of the teaching team.

-We also offer formative feedback on the practicals that you are not required to write up for assessment, to help you towards your learning outcomes.
+We also offer formative feedback on the practicals, to help you towards your learning outcomes.
 This feedback can take several forms.
 You can discuss your work with members of the teaching team, including your demonstrators, during the relevant practical sessions.
 You can hand in written work that will not be assessed and get written feedback.
 Your colleagues can also be a valuable source of feedback.
-Please remember that the teaching team is there to help you, but it is up to you to ask for feedback on work that is not formally assessed for additional feedback on assessed work.
+Remember that the teaching team is there to help you, but it is up to you to ask for feedback.

 Exam Information